TopDevBeast53/helix-smart-contract/deployment.md

 Run `npx hardhat run scripts/9_deployAuraNFTBridge.js --network testnetBSC` Copy the address of the Aura NFT contract and **put it into the `auraNFTBridge` map** to `scripts/constants/contracts.js`.

-## 10. SwapFeeRewardsWithAP
+## 10. SwapRewards

-It's called by the router when the user performs a token swap and will credit targetToken/targetAPToken to the user's balance.
+It's called by the router when the user performs a token swap and will credit auraToken/apToken to the user's balance and credit auraToken to the swap caller referrer's balance, if one is set.
-It's called by users to withdraw credited funds their calling address.

 Check and update all variables:
 >`factoryAddress` from `src/scripts/constants/contracts.js`.
 >`routerAddress` from `src/scripts/constants/contracts.js`.
->`targetTokenAddress` from `src/scripts/constants/contracts.js`(Now auraToken).
->`targetAPTokenAddress` from `src/scripts/constants/contracts.js`(Now auraLP).
+>`oracleFactoryAddress` from `src/scripts/constants/contracts.js`.
->`oracleAddress` from `src/scripts/constants/contracts.js`.
+>`referralRegisterAddress` from `src/scripts/constants/contracts.js`.
 >`auraTokenAddress` from `src/scripts/constants/contracts.js`.
 >`auraNFTAddress` from `src/scripts/constants/contracts.js`.
->`referralRegisterAddress` from `src/scripts/constants/contracts.js`.
+>`apTokenAddress` from `src/scripts/constants/contracts.js`(Now auraLP).

+These addresses are passed to the constructor as arguments, including the following values

+splitRewardPercent: sets the percent split in rewards between Aura/Ap.
+auraRewardPercent: sets the percent of the reward granted in Aura
+apRewardPercent: sets the percent of the reward granted in Ap Note that all percentages in SwapRewards are out of 1000, so 0 -> 0%, 500 -> 50%, 1000 -> 100%

+Run `npx hardhat run scripts/deploySwapFee.js --network testnetBSC` (or mainnet)

+The script does and must register SwapRewards with the following contracts' function calls Router.setSwapRewards()
+ReferralRegister.addRecorder()
+AuraToken.addMinter()
+AuraNFT.addAccruer()

-Run `npx hardhat run scripts/deploySwapFee.js --network testnetBSC` (or mainnet) Copy the address of the Swap Fee contract and **put it into the `swapFee` map** to `scripts/constants/contracts.js`.
+Copy the address of the Swap Fee contract and **put it into the `swapFee` map** to `scripts/constants/contracts.js`.

 ## 11. AuraMigrator